 Acceptable Leverage Metrics and Target Leverage Metrics

 In deciding whether the company's capital structure brings leverage that is either too high or too low, investors will consider several factors.
-They will compare the firm's earnings before interest and taxes (EBIT) to:
+They will compare the firm's earnings before interest and taxes (EBIT) to several factors.

 Comparing company EBIT to EBIT for other companies in the same industry indicates whether or not the company has stronger or weaker earning power relative to its competitors.

-- Secondly, Net earnings (earnings after taxes and interest)
+- Secondly, investors consider the firm's Net earnings (earnings after taxes and interest)

 Comparing EBIT to Net earnings for the same period indicate whether or not financing costs (interest) are reducing profits to an unacceptably low level.